mark-watson/Racket-AI-book/manuscript/embeddings.md

 - `test` function creates documents by reading from specified file paths, and performs some queries using the `QA` function.

 The code uses a local SQLite database to store and manage document embeddings and the OpenAI API for generating embeddings and performing semantic searches based on user queries.
-Two functions are exported incase you want to use this example as a library: **create-document** and **QA**.
+Two functions are exported in case you want to use this example as a library: **create-document** and **QA**.

 ```racket
 #lang racket